ashleyvsch/ashleyvsch.github.io/resources/galaxy-tutorial.md

 The starting point for all RNA-Seq analysis is to assess and organize the data you have.
 Typically, you will receive the raw sequencing reads from the sequencing center in FASTQ format.
 These files should have a suffix of `.fastq`, `.fastq.gz`, `.fq`, or `.fq.gz`.
 Naming conventions are also super important.
 I am including typical illumina naming conventions here for more information ([see here for more](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/NamingConvention_FASTQ-files-swBS.htm)):

 >FASTQ files are named with the sample name and the sample number, which is a numeric assignment based on the order that the sample is listed in the > sample sheet.
-For example: SampleName_S1_L001_R1_001.fastq.gz
+For example: `SampleName_S1_L001_R1_001.fastq.gz`
->    - SampleName—The sample name provided in the sample sheet.
+>    - `SampleName`—The sample name provided in the sample sheet.
 If a sample name is not provided, the file name includes the sample ID, which is a required field in the sample sheet and must be unique.
->    - S1—The sample number based on the order that samples are listed in the sample sheet starting with 1.
+>    - `S1`—The sample number based on the order that samples are listed in the sample sheet starting with 1.
 In this example, S1 indicates that this sample is the first sample listed in the sample sheet.
->    - L001—The lane number.
+>    - `L001`—The lane number.
->    - R1—The read.
+>    - `R1`—The read.
 In this example, R1 means Read 1.
 For a paired-end run, there is at least one file with R2 in the file name for Read 2.
 When generated, index reads are I1 or I2.
->    - 001—The last segment is always 001.
+>    - `001`—The last segment is always `001`.

 The important things are to recognize your sample names and remind yourself if you have a single or paired-end read.
 If you have a paired end read, you should have two files per sample, one with R1 in the file name and another with R2.
 Sometimes you might end up with four files per sample.
 This usually means you have two R1 files and two R2 files.
 Sometimes the sequencing center will send the FASTQ files that way to reduce the storage per file.
 If this is the case, each R1 file just needs to be concatenated, and same with the R2 files.
 It can be done on Galaxy or on your command line!
 If you want to concatenate on the command line, you would do this before you upload the files to Galaxy.